 As part of our Christian ministry we are committed to supporting the work of a different charitable organisation each month.

-You can support World Church throughout March using the envelopes in church or at any time via the website World Church.
+You can support AfC throughout July using the envelopes in church or at any time via the website Action for Children.

 Church Hall Bookings and Contact Information

 The Church Hall is available for bookings by individuals or groups on a ‘one off’ or a regular basis.
 For details of charges and availability please contact Bob Langford.